-The TPS54540 is a 42 V, 5 A, step down regulator with an integrated high side MOSFET.
-The device survives load dump pulses up to 45V per ISO 7637.
-Current mode control provides simple external compensation and flexible component selection.
-A low ripple pulse skip mode reduces the no load supply current to 146 $\mu$ A. Shutdown supply current is reduced to 2 $\mu$ A when the enable pin is pulled low.
+The TPS54340-Q1 is a 42-V, 3.5-A, step-down regulator with an integrated high-side MOSFET.
+The device survives load-dump pulses up to 45 V per ISO 7637.
+Current-mode control provides simple external compensation and flexible component selection.
+A low-ripple pulse-skip mode reduces the no load supply current to 146 μ A. Shutdown supply current is reduced to 1 μ A when the enable pin is pulled low.

-Undervoltage lockout is internally set at 4.3 V but can be increased using the enable pin.
-The output voltage start up ramp is internally controlled to provide a controlled start up and eliminate overshoot.
+Undervoltage lockout is internally set at 4.3 V but can be increased using an external resistor divider at the enable pin.
+The output voltage start-up ramp is internally controlled to provide a controlled startup and eliminate overshoot.

-A wide switching frequency range allows either efficiency or external component size to be optimized.
-Output current is limited cycle-by-cycle.
+A wide adjustable frequency range allows for optimization of either efficiency or external component size.
 Frequency foldback and thermal shutdown protects internal and external components during an overload condition.

-The TPS54540 is available in an 8-pin thermally enhanced HSOIC PowerPADTM package.
+The TPS54340-Q1 is available in an 8-pin thermally-enhanced HSOIC PowerPAD package.